libavg/libavg/sphinxdoc/areanodes.rst

             Stops video playback.
 Closes the file, 'rewinds' the playback cursor and clears the decoder queues.

+        .. py:classmethod:: getVideoAccelConfig() -> enum

+            Returns either :py:const:`NO_ACCELERATION` if the current configuration does not support hardware-accelerated video decoding or :py:const:`VDPAU` if VDPAU can be used to decode videos.

     .. autoclass:: WordsNode([font="arial", variant="", text="", color="FFFFFF", fontsize=15, indent=0, linespacing=-1, alignment="left", wrapmode="word", justify=False, rawtextmode=False, letterspacing=0, hint=True])